ibm-cloud-docs/assistant/dialog-overview.md

 The "Try it out" pane does not support Markdown syntax currently.
 For testing purposes, you can use the *Preview link* integration to see how the Markdown syntax is rendered.

-The "Try it out" pane, and *Preview link* and *Web Chat* integrations support HTML syntax.
+The "Try it out" pane, and *preview link* and *web chat* integrations support HTML syntax.
 The *Slack* and *Facebook* integrations do not.

 #### Learn more about simple responses
 {: #dialog-overview-variety}